lyon-fnal/centos-gm2-dev/README.md

   You can then access files directly from your VM's `/pnfs/GM2/...`.

-  You an umount the remote volume with
+  You can unmount the remote volume with

   ```
   sudo umount /pnfs